Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/events.md

 All necessary imports (like `Tags`) are available from the `@actyx/pond` module.
 :::

-We'll see in the next section about [local state], how to construct a fish to make use of the emitted event.
+We'll see in the next section about [local state] how we can construct a fish to make use of the emitted event.

 [local state]: local-state